William Huskisson: Family and commemorations

 On 6 April 1799, Huskisson married Emily Milbanke, the younger daughter of Mark Milbanke, the commander-in-chief at Portsmouth.
 Emily Huskisson survived her husband and did not remarry, dying in April 1856.
 They had no children.
 In 1800 Huskisson bought Eartham House in West Sussex from his friend William Hayley, and is commemorated in the parish church by a long carved eulogy from Emily on the south wall.

 The monument where his remains are buried is the centrepiece of St James Cemetery, Liverpool.
 A marble statue of him was housed in a mausoleum there until 1968, when it was transferred to the Walker Art Gallery in Liverpool.

-Emily also commissioned a second marble statue for the Custom House in Liverpool.
-This statue now stands in Pimlico Gardens in London, between Grosvenor Road and the river Thames.
-A bronze casting of it was unveiled at the Custom House in 1847 and, after several moves, is now in Duke Street in Liverpool city centre.
+In 1836, Emily also commissioned a second marble statue for the Custom House in Liverpool, but this statue was instead placed in Pimlico Gardens in Pimlico, London, between Grosvenor Road and the river Thames.
+A bronze casting of this statue was unveiled outside the Custom House in 1847.
+Following the destruction of the Custom House in an air raid in 1940, the statue was moved to the boulevard of Princes Road and Princes Avenue in Toxteth in 1954, but was pulled down by protestors in 1982 on account of Huskisson's opposition to the abolition of the slave trade; a plaque explaining this was erected on the empty plinth in 2020.
+After being pulled down, the statue was relocated to the Oratory, but following conservation in 2004 it was moved to Dukes Terrace in the city centre.